 Our overnight expeditions around Ireland are a big hit with our students.
 You'll be travelling in the comfort of our own mini-busses with the Irish Gap Year Program Leaders on expeditions.
-Our groups stay in top-rated, centrally-located hostels and guesthouses on our overnight trips (and we don't share rooms, not to worry mom and dad!)
+Our groups stay in top-rated, centrally-located hostels and guesthouses on our overnight trips.

 Our expedition to Dublin City is designed to give you a hand-on sample of Dublin’s artistic and cultural heritage.